8 Reasons Not to Borrow Money from Family Members

 Loss of relationship

-Of course, a loan or any money matter between family can result in a bad relationship.
+Of course, a loan from family members or any money matter can result in a bad relationship.
 It may even cause irreparable harm.

 Personal financial matters are private, and you probably want them to stay that way.
 No matter how much you may trust a family member, don’t count on them to keep your loan information to themselves.